dmitrypol/dmitrypol.github.io/_drafts/redis-leaderboard.md

 {
   "id": "fund_id1",
   "rank": 1,
-  "score": "1449.00",
+  "score": "873.00",
   "name": "fundraiser 1",
 },
 {% endhighlight %}

 #### Rank history

 So far we were using the common features present in [Leaderboard](https://github.com/agoragames/leaderboard) gem and we were able to meet the first two requirements of ranking members by different metric scores.
 How can store the rank_history changes?
-For that we wrote our own code using [RedisObjects](https://github.com/nateware/redis-objects) gem (we could have used Redis API with plain driver).
+For that we wrote other methods using [RedisObjects](https://github.com/nateware/redis-objects) gem (we could have used Redis API directly).
 We created separate Sorted Sets where key = leaderboard member (fund_id), member = leaderboard rank and score = timestamp.
 We also update the `member_data` hash with the new attribute `last_rank_change` and set TTL of 1 week for these separate Sorted Sets.

 {% highlight ruby %}
 class LeaderboardSet < LeaderboardBase def perform
-    member_data = {name: @fundraiser.name}.to_json
     @fundraiser.fund_leaderboards.each do |fund_ldbr|
-      @ldbr.rank_member_in(fund_ldbr.id, @fundraiser.id,
-        get_score(fund_ldbr.metric), member_data)
+      ...
       set_rank_history(fund_ldbr.id)
     end
   end